bonyuta0204/Essay/Draft.md

 Used 5 activities.
 Each activities are **completed in one week**

 #### Result
-Two of these exercise increased happiness and decreased depressive symptoms for **six months**. another one(gratitude visit) largely increased happiness level for one month.surprisingly,The degree to which participants actively continued their assigned exercise on their own and beyond the prescribed one week period mediated the long-term benefits.
+Two of these exercise increased happiness and decreased depressive symptoms for **six months**.
+Another one (gratitude visit) largely increased happiness level for one month.
+Surprisingly, the degree to which participants actively continued their assigned exercise on their own and beyond the prescribed one week period mediated the long-term benefits.
 ###### Comment
 Length of research was for six months.
 Therefore there is possibility that there were longer effect of the intervention.